 A new month is upon us, and for May we wanted to bring you something different; a weekly rather than monthly focus.
 For the first week, we are going to concentrate on practical tips on how to save money while travelling, starting off with a simple guide to Italian trains.

-You are in Italy and have decided to travel around the country by train.
+So, let’s imagine the situation.
+You are backpacking Europe, you arrive in Italy and have decided to travel around the country by train.
 Great choice, by the way.
 I am a big fan of trains myself.
 Not to mention, train travel will save you a lot of hassle and aggravation that driving is sure to bring, if you’re not used to Italy’s notoriously lax approach to road rules.

 How to choose which type of train to take?
 It all comes down to a very simple question…